icy/k8s-vbox-the-hard-way/README.md

 **Important notes**:
 The script is stateless and it doesn't know if you have decreased the number of workers/controllers.
-If you change the `etc/customizations.env.sh` the script probably can't help to destroy all nodes.
-If that the case, the best way is to restore the high number(s) and execute
+If you change `etc/customizations.env.sh` the script probably can't help to destroy all nodes.
+If that's the case, the best way is to restore the high number(s) and execute

     $ hisk8s.sh _vagrant destroy -f

-because deleting nodes from `VirtualBox` doesn't help to remove some port-forwarding settings
+because deleting nodes from `VirtualBox` doesn't help to remove some port-forwarding settings.

 ## In-depth docs, details and customizations